OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/debugging_drivers.rst

 Usage
 -----

 This example shows how to use the `Driver` debug printing options.
+The `debug_print` option is a list of strings.
+The only valid strings are 'desvars','ln_cons','nl_cons',and 'objs'.

   .. embed-test::